Ewie1/CI_PP4_Wildlifers/README.md

 1. As a site user I awnt to see a wild life scheme to site
 2. As a user I want to have easy navigation to the site features
 3. As a site user have access to a list of animals of which I can register and help
-4. As a site user I want to read about these animals and their status of extinction
+4. As a site user I want to know how I can contribute
 5. As a site user I want to be able to paginate through the list easily
 6. As a site user I should have the option of enrolling in a program when I am reading about an animal I like